Tokyo, Japan – Destination Overview

 Best places to visit in Tokyo

 If you visit during climbing season (July-August) you can make the climb up to the top of Mount Fuji.
 This iconic symbol of Japan is famed for its beauty.
-In winter Fuji is off limits to climbers but does provide a stunning snow-capped view to tourists and photographers willing to make a day trip out of the city.
+In winter Fuji is off-limits to climbers but does provide a stunning snow-capped view to tourists and photographers willing to make a day trip out of the city.

 Tsukiji Fish Market

 The crowded Tsukiji Fish Market is often called a ‘tourist trap’ as it draws thousands of tourists to its glistening goods.
-Regardless of its reputation, it is a must visit for anyone headed to Tokyo.
+Regardless of its reputation, it is a must-visit for anyone headed to Tokyo.
 Experiencing this part of Japanese culture shows the great importance and value placed on fish in Japanese society.

-Tokyo City Tour
+Tokyo City Tours

 Taking a tour of Japan’s most crowded metropolis is quite the undertaking.
 If you have limited time, try to make it to the Meiji Shrine, Imperial Palace Plaza, and Senso-Ji.
 These three landmarks are some of the most iconic in Tokyo.